 25-year-old Jasmine Lovett and her daughter, 22-month-old Aliyah Sanderson, were last seen in the Cranston area two weeks ago, and police have been investigating their disappearance since they were reported missing on April 22.

 - Police now suspect missing mother and daughter may have been killed

 - Calgary Police searching for missing mother and infant daughter

-Anyone with any information of the investigation should contact the Calgary’s RCMP’s non-emergency line at 403-266-1234, or leave an anonymous tip through Crime Stoppers by calling 1-800-222-8477 or by visiting their website.
+Anyone with any information of the fire, the vehicle, the suspect, or the missing mother and daughter should contact the Calgary’s RCMP’s non-emergency line at 403-266-1234, or leave an anonymous tip through Crime Stoppers by calling 1-800-222-8477 or by visiting their website.